 JVM in containers

-Modern day software systems are moving towards containers, and there are few important factors to understand, before we move our Java / JVM based applications on containers and these factors are raising questions if Java is really good for containers? so lets see how java is making progress and what is there for containers.
+Modern day software systems are moving towards containers.
+But there are a few important factors to understand before we move our Java/JVM based applications to containers.
+These factors raise questions about Java's suitability for containers.

-Suppose, Our environment has deployed 10 instances of an application into a container and all the sudden the application starts throttling and not achieving the same performance as we have seen on our development environment.
-What exactly has happened?
-In order to allow multiple containers to run isolated side-by-side, we have specified it to be limited to one cpu (or the equivalent ratio in CPU shares).
+Imagine an environment in which 10 instances of an application have been deployed into a container.
+Suddenly the application starts throttling and falling short of the normal performance.
+What has happened?
+In order to allow multiple containers to run isolated side-by-side, we have specified it to be limited to one CPU (or the equivalent ratio in CPU shares).
 Unfortunately, the JVM will see the overall number of cores on that node (64) and use that value to initialize the number of default threads we have seen earlier.
 As started 10 instances, we end up with:

 10 * 64 Jit Compiler Threads